-- a) 'Public' means the general public; - b) 'Organizations' means legal persons that are not affiliated with the government and informal civil initiatives.
+- a) 'Public' means the general public; - b) 'Organizations' mean legal persons and groups of people that are not affiliated with the government.

-Article 3 (Maintain list)
+(Maintain list)

-- (1) Each institution shall maintain, update and post on the website a list of organizations and individuals interested in its legislative activities. - (2) Each institution shall add to the list the names of individuals or organizations that request in writing to be added to the list.
+- (1) Each institution shall maintain a list of organizations and individuals interested in its legislative activities and shall make the list available to anyone requesting a copy in writing. - (2) Each institution shall add to the list the names of individuals or organizations that request in writing to be added to the list.

-Article 4 (Consultation coordinators)
+(Consultation coordinators)